 - the union requests its first meeting with management to discuss a written contract, or submits its proposals;

 - management requests a meeting with the exclusive representative to discuss a written contract or submits its proposed changes to working conditions; or

 - within the time specified in the existing collective bargaining agreement, either party notifies the other of its intent to renegotiate the existing contract.

 Negotiations typically are accomplished using one of two methods (or sometimes, a combination of the two)

-No matter which method is used, the management negotiating team should all be fully trained in the collective bargaining process.
-If using an interest based approach, it is recommended to have joint labor-management training on the interest based bargaining process.
-As this is a joint effort, separate training is not appropriate.
+No matter which method (or combination of the two) is used, the management negotiating team should all be fully trained in the collective bargaining process.
+If using an interest-based approach, it is recommended to have joint labor-management training on the interest-based bargaining process.
+As this is a joint effort, separate labor and management training is not appropriate.